 In 1959, the 180b and 190b sedans were introduced, incorporating several modifications, including a redesigned sub-frame for the front suspension unit.
-The production of the "b" version of the 4 cylinder (gasoline and diesel) sedans lasted until 10/1962.
+The production of the "b" version of the four cylinder (gasoline and diesel) sedans lasted until 10/1962.

-A sliding fabric sunroof (made by Webasto) was available as a factory option on all 4 and 6 cylinder sedan models.
-A less common option was the steel sunroof (also made by Webasto) available on both 4 and 6 cylinder sedans and coupés.
+A sliding fabric sunroof (made by Webasto) was available as a factory option on all four and six cylinder sedan models.
+A far less common option was the steel sunroof (also made by Webasto) available on both four and six cylinder sedans and coupés.